KucingKode/quick.js/README.md

 ___

-To Install Quick.js all you need to do is just visit our website, and click download button, it will download quick.js file, then the only thing that do you need to do is just import that file in index.js
+To Install Quick.js all you need to do is just visit [quick.js website](https://kucingkode.github.io/quick.js/), and click download button, it will download quick.js file, then the only thing that do you need to do is just import that file in index.js

 > `import Quick from 'path/to/Quick.js'`